 D. Non-member "baby-sitters" are permitted, providing such "baby-sitter" is the sole caretaker accompanying the child or ward of a member, Child being defined as age eight (8) or under, and that the name of the "baby-sitter" is provided to the pool manager by phone or in person by the member ahead of time, and that a fee for such service be paid in accordance with the approved fee structure for the current year.

-F. Members are responsible for providing an updated email address as well as physical address to the membership chair to ensure proper communications from the BWSRC.
+G. Members are responsible for providing an updated email address to the membership chair to ensure proper communications from the BWSRC.